-As shown in Figure 3, the rise in inclusiveness following exposure to the NL flows from two parallel processes: First, in line with the reactance hypothesis, NL objectors became substantially more inclusive towards Arabs and slightly more inclusive towards LGBTs and USSR migrants, compared with the control group.
-This suggests that those who see the law as fundamentally unjust have compensated in their behaviors against the perceived discriminatory effects of the NL.
-In contrast, NL supporters became slightly more inclusive towards ultra-Orthodox and slightly less inclusive towards LGBTs and maintained low inclusiveness towards Arabs.
-As the NL supporters already show very low level of inclusiveness towards Arabs, this may be a floor effect.
+As shown in Figure 2, the rise in inclusiveness following exposure to the NL differed among the law’s supporters and opponents.
+First, in line with the reactance hypothesis, NL opponents became substantially more inclusive toward Arabs and slightly more inclusive toward LGBTs and USSR migrants, compared with the control group.
+This suggests that those who see the law as fundamentally unjust felt the need to compensate by their behavior for the perceived discriminatory effects of the NL.
+In contrast, NL supporters became slightly more inclusive toward ultra-Orthodox and slightly less inclusive toward LGBTs while maintaining low levels of inclusiveness toward Arabs.
+Because many of the NL supporters already showed very low level of inclusiveness towards Arabs, this may be a floor effect.
 This interaction was significant (group*condition’ F(6,879) = 7.65, p <.001).
-More generally, the results regarding the effect of the NL on UO, LGBT and USSR migrants provide modest support to the spillover hypothesis.
+More generally, the results regarding the effect of the NL on UO, LGBT and USSR migrants provide modest support for the spillover hypothesis.

 Resource Allocation to Minorities:

-The Impact of the Nation Law on Supporters and Objectors
+The Differential Impact of the Nation Law on Supporters and Objectors

 Figure 2.
-The impact of the Nation Law varied as a function of participants’ ideological position towards the law.
-Supporters became more inclusive towards the Orthodox Jewish group (UO), which values and practices are reinforced by the ethno-religious conception of the law, while objectors became more inclusive towards groups which values and practices are in tension with this conception, F(6,879) = 7.65, p < .001.
+The impact of the Nation Law varied as a function of participants’ ideological position toward it.
+Supporters became more inclusive toward the Orthodox Jewish group (UO), whose values and practices are reinforced by the ethno-religious conception of the law, while opponents became more inclusive toward groups whose values and practices are in tension with this conception; F(6,879) = 7.65, p < .001.

 The sphere*condition effect was borderline significant (F(2,293) = 2.76, p = .065).
 The rise in inclusiveness primarily occurred in the public sphere.
-The NL supporters’ lower inclusiveness towards gays was primarily with private resources, whereas the rise in supporters’ allocation to the UO primarily involved public resources.
-Similarly, the NL objectors—while preferring different groups—showed a drop in inclusiveness in the private sphere and higher inclusiveness in the public sphere.
-Figure 4, panels A (private) and B (public), plots these results.
-Notably, the rise in inclusiveness among NL objectors eroded the distinction between private and public resources in this group (i.e., it became non-significant, unlike the other two groups), supporting the spill-over hypothesis.
+The NL supporters’ lower inclusiveness toward LGBTs was primarily expressed in terms of private resources, whereas the increase in their allocation to the UO primarily involved public resources.
+Similarly, the NL opponents—while preferring different groups—showed a drop in inclusiveness in the private sphere and higher inclusiveness in the public sphere.
+Figure 3 plots these results.
+Notably, the rise in inclusiveness among NL opponents eroded the distinction between private and public resources (i.e., it became nonsignificant, unlike in the control and supporter groups), supporting the spillover hypothesis.

 Minority Discrimination: